farbodtaymouri/Books-Papers/Foundation Models for NLP/Chapter3/notes.md

   ![](https://github.com/farbodtaymouri/Books-Papers/blob/main/Foundation%20Models%20for%20NLP/image/SBO_loss.png)
   In this equation, MLM is the loss function for predicting the masked token.
 Similar to what BERT uses.

-+ Training is done using the intorduced masking and the objective function defined above on two datasets BookCorpus and English Wikipedia.
++ __Pre_Training__ is done using the intorduced masking and the objective function defined above on two datasets BookCorpus and English Wikipedia.
+Note that this is only __pre_training__.
-+ Evaluation is done on several datasets for question answering such as SQuAD1,2 and datasets for relation extraction (TACRD) and coreference resolution (OntoNotes), and language understanding dataset (GLUE).
++ The __evaluation on downstream__ tasks such as Q/A, Coreference Resolution, Relation Extractioon, and GLUE require fine-tuning as explained in the paper.
+Evaluation is done on several datasets for question answering such as SQuAD1,2 and datasets for relation extraction (TACRD) and coreference resolution (OntoNotes), and language understanding dataset (GLUE).